D7EAD/liboai/documentation/files/README.md

 ```

 <h3>Upload File.</h3>
 <p>Upload a file that contains document(s) to be used across various endpoints/features.
 Currently, the size of all the files uploaded by one organization can be up to 1 GB.
-Please contact us if you need to increase the storage limit.
 Returns a <code>liboai::Response</code> containing response data.</p>

 ```cpp
 Response create(